Search for your next adventure

 On this 13-day trip, you’ll ascend the Piedra del Peñol, kayak the Guatapé Reservoir, trek through the mangroves of Tayrona National Park and master the steps of salsa in Cartagena.

-Yes, this is a country which has seen pirates and drug barons grace its shores over the centuries, but the Colombia of today is one of progress and innovation, whilst retaining its timeless charm.
+You’ll soon see that despite a turbulent past, the Colombia of today is one of progress and innovation, whilst retaining its timeless charm.

 - Local transport